Police: Motorcyclist seriously injured in crash

 A Dix Hills man was seriously injured in a motorcycle crash in Commack on Sunday night, police said.

 The motorcyclist, Gino Macchio, 25, was taken to Southside Hospital in Bay Shore with serious injuries, Suffolk County police said in a news release.
-The driver of a 2006 Honda, Thomas Canale, 26, of Massapequa, was taken to Huntington Hospital with non-life threatening injuries.
+The driver of a 2006 Honda, Thomas Canale, 26, of Massapequa, was taken to Huntington Hospital with injuries not considered life-threatening.

 A passenger in the Honda was not injured, police said.
-Both vehicles were impounded for safety checks and the investigation is ongoing.
+Both vehicles were impounded for safety checks and the investigation continues.

 Comments